 The current Steering Committee consists of: Action Against Hunger, CARE, CRS, NRC, Oxfam, and World Vision.

 WHERE WE ARE

 Making CCD a reality within a country's context is a process.
-The CCD model has provided us a framework to move things forward for the Ethiopian cash community and will benefit the aid community as a whole.
+CCD's model has provided CCD Ethiopia a framework to move things forward for the Ethiopian cash community and will benefit the aid community as a whole.
 We understand it will take time to work towards our goals, but this gives us the opportunity to try out different models and adapt them to our context to ensure CCD is a value add within Ethiopia's cash community.
 We are working towards identifying collaboration opportunities, our priorities, and deciding how we can leverage our collective expertise to effect change in cash programming in Ethiopia to result in harmonised cash delivery for increased scale, efficiency, effectiveness, and collective impact.